Elma, New York: Schools

 Public schools in Elma are under the jurisdiction of the Iroquois Central School District.
 Iroquois Central Schools consistently enjoys top rank as the 5th or 6th best public school in Western New York.
 Made up of approximately 3,000 students district-wide, Iroquois divides its students in an unconventional manner, with three primary schools for students in kindergarten through 3rd grade, an intermediate school for students in 4th and 5th grade, a middle school for students from 6th to 8th grade, and a high school for students in 9th to 12th grade.

 While the primary schools are in the respective towns indicated by their names (Elma Primary, Marilla Primary, and Wales Primary), the other three schools are on the same expansive campus at 2111 Girdle Road in Elma.
 The campus is divided such that the high school and middle school are separated by the intermediate school, acting as a buffer between the similar age groups.
 The three buildings are connected by walkways, but students rarely leave the building to which their grade belongs.
 In accord, the primary, intermediate, middle, and high school buildings each have their own gymnasium, cafeteria, library, and administrative offices.

-One of the school district's greatest assets is the expansive undeveloped areas that surround each school that provide open space for younger students to play and older students to take part in extracurricular activities.
+The undeveloped areas that surround each school provide open space for younger students to play and older students to take part in extracurricular activities.

 Some of the latest additions to the school, in fact, involve the development of a large field across the street from the high school.
 These fields across from the high school have been developed recently into a parking lot for students as well as soccer and lacrosse fields for the teams.
 In addition, the middle school library was recently remodeled, an extra wing of classrooms was added to the high school, and plans call for the renovation of the high school music department.

 Industry

 The headquarters for beverage manufacturer Elmhurst 1925 are in Elma.
 The Made In America Franchise is also headquartered in Elma.
-Moog, an aerospace engineering company also resides here.
+Moog Inc., an aerospace engineering company also resides here.